rohanbhangui/visual-ad-builder-test/README.md

 - Add new elements
 - Reorder elements using drag and drop handles
 - Indicators for active layer
+- Indicators and buttons to lock and unlock layers
 - Layers panel is floating and can be snapped to left or right edge

 ### Sidebar
 - Color pickers (text and background)